Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Introduction

-Although there is a rich history of methods aimed at quantifying neighborhood-scale segregation and understanding its causes, it has been difficult to use these methods to accurately create forecasts of future changes in neighborhood-level population distributions.
-One general approach to the analysis of human segregation relies on the use of numerical indices to characterize the degree of segregation of a neighborhood \cite{reardon2002measures,reardon2004measures,reardon2006conceptual,park2018beyond,white2005mapping,oka2014capturing,oka2016spatializing,mora2011entropy,s2016segregation,echenique2007measure,ellis2018predicting}.
+Although there is a rich history of methods aimed at quantifying neighborhood-scale segregation and understanding its causes, it is unclear how to use these methods to create forecasts of future changes in neighborhood-level population distributions.
+One general approach to the analysis of human segregation relies on the use of numerical indices to characterize the degree of segregation of a neighborhood \parencite{reardon2002measures,reardon2004measures,reardon2006conceptual,park2018beyond,white2005mapping,oka2014capturing,oka2016spatializing,mora2011entropy,s2016segregation,echenique2007measure}.
 Such indices have been essential to understanding how segregation correlates with residential outcomes as well as potential drivers of segregation.
-Recently, Ellis et al \cite{ellis2018predicting} even used such indices to extrapolate which neighborhoods are more likely to change their degree of segregation, but stopped short of forecasting population changes, presumably because such indices are too coarse grained to make accurate predictions.
-Another approach utilizes agent-based models \cite{schelling1971dynamic,zhang2004dynamic,zhang2004residential,zhang2011tipping,grauwin2012dynamic,vinkovic2006physical,clark2008understanding,bruch2006neighborhood,van2009neighborhood,bruch2009preferences,zou2012model}, such as the well studied Schelling model \cite{schelling1971dynamic,zhang2004dynamic,zhang2004residential,zhang2011tipping,grauwin2012dynamic,bruch2006neighborhood}, to determine the degree to which different proposed interactions lead to segregation.
-Such studies have shown that even slight preferences towards segregated neighborhood compositions can lead to drastic city-wide segregation.
-Since these models require \emph{a priori} knowledge of the decision rules for migration that are challenging to determine, however, they have not been practical for predicting trends in human populations.
-Thus, despite great progress in understanding the nature of segregation, neither segregation indices nor agent-based models have led to accurate methods for predicting population dynamics at the neighborhood scale.
+Recently, Ellis et al (2018) even used such indices to extrapolate which neighborhoods are more likely to change their degree of segregation, but stopped short of forecasting population changes, presumably because such indices are too coarse grained to make accurate predictions.
+Another approach utilizes agent-based models \parencite{schelling1971dynamic,zhang2004dynamic,zhang2004residential,zhang2011tipping,grauwin2012dynamic,vinkovic2006physical,clark2008understanding,bruch2006neighborhood,van2009neighborhood,bruch2009preferences,zou2012model,spaiser2018identifying}, such as the well studied Schelling model \parencite{schelling1971dynamic,zhang2004dynamic,zhang2004residential,zhang2011tipping,grauwin2012dynamic,bruch2006neighborhood}, to determine the degree to which different proposed interactions lead to segregation and to investigate their dynamics.
+Such studies have shown that even slight preferences towards segregated neighborhood compositions can lead to drastic city-wide segregation and dynamic phenomena such as residential tipping.
+Since these models require \emph{a priori} knowledge of the decision rules for migration that are challenging to determine, however, they have found limited use for predicting trends in human populations \parencite{benenson2009schelling}.
+Thus, despite great progress in understanding the nature of segregation, neither segregation indices nor agent-based models have led to widely adopted methods for predicting population dynamics at the neighborhood scale.